 I have a love/hate relationship with Facebook.
 Not long ago I seriously considered leaving the social network completely.
 I was fed up with its incessant nosiness.
 I was concerned about its vulnerability to being abused.
-Facebook allegedly arose after Mark Zuckerberg’s adolescent tech savant misuse of technology to compare the hotness of collegiate coeds to take his mind off being dumped by one.
-It has become a money machine because it is addictive and it contains tons of data about zillions of people.
+Facebook allegedly came into being after Mark Zuckerberg’s adolescent tech savant misuse of Harvard’s network to compare the hotness of collegiate coeds (to take his mind off being dumped by one, if The Social Network is to be believed).
+Facebook has become a money machine because it is addictive and it contains tons of data about zillions of people.
 The potential for abuse is staggering.

 I was spending more time and enjoying it less, wondering if anything positive was coming out of it.
 I was hooked and miserable.

 I backed up my data.
 And instead of just deactivating my account, I set about deleting my individual posts.
 Thousands of them.
 Status updates, pictures, links.
 And I actually re-read a lot of that stuff.
 Some of it was good, like “Wow, did I actually write that?”
 Some of it was bad.
 A lot of it was redundant and tiresome.

 And I learned a few things.
 One of them is that repeating something over and over in a variety of ways is not necessarily persuasive.
 Another is that hammering the negative aspects of various candidates might be effective campaigning — I’m not actually convinced that it is — but it’s certainly not something that inspires me to go out and vote for something.

 Something else I learned is that links have a finite but unknown shelf life in our digital age.
 A lot of links were dead.
 Oftentimes an article’s headline (and sometimes an image) might be embedded, but the article itself had vanished.
 Even the White House website is not maintained from one administration to the next, but rather the old site is archived and frozen in time.
 A lot of media sites have simply gone out of business, such as the late, beloved Rocky Mountain News.